dojo/dojo.io/site/source/tutorials/001_static_content/index.md

 return v('div', [ 'Hello, Dojo World!' ]);
 ```

-The `v` function simply asks Dojo 2 to create a HTML element, in this case a `<div>` element with the text "Hello, Dojo World!" inside of it.
+The `v` function simply instructs Dojo 2 to create a HTML element, in this case a `<div>` element with the text "Hello, Dojo World!" inside of it.
 Now, let's replace the `<div>` tag with an `<h1>` tag.
 We will build a view that allows the user to view Biz-E Corp's workers, so we will add the content "Biz-E Bodies" to the document.
 When you are finished, click on show solution to see the results.

 {% solution showSolution1 %}
 ```typescript